jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/dns_tunneling.md

 sudo tail -f /var/log/named/query.log
 ```

-Now test it on another machine with nslookup and you should see some acitivity in the log file.
+Now test it on another machine with **nslookup** and you should see some acitivity in the log file.
+I've included snippets of output for both the client and server below:
 ```
 Client
 ---